-Effective signage is essential to successful commercial activity; good and effective signs are simple, uncomplicated and uncluttered.
+8.1 Effective signage is essential to successful commercial activity; good and effective signs are simple, uncomplicated and uncluttered.
 There is, however, a balance between the need for eye-catching design and the preservation of character of the building and the amenity of the surrounding area.
 As such it is important that signage is considered as an integral part of the design of a shopfront or building.

-Signage should take into account the following principles:
+8.2 Signage should take into account the following principles:

 - i.
 Signs should state the name/type of business and any corporate logo should be of a suitable scale as to not dominate the sign.
 Pictures should be avoided where possible. - ii.
 Insensitive, oversized new signs over the original fascia, letters and logos of excessive size, plastic signs with computer-generated images or lettering and highly reflective fascias will not be supported. - iii.
 Colours used must be sympathetic to the building. - iv.
 Signs should fit within the original fascia, where this exists. - v.
 In circumstances where a traditional fascia has either been removed or covered over by a non-traditional fascia, it is expected that the fascia is returned to its more traditional form. - vi.
 Placing a new fascia above frieze level should be avoided. - vii.
 Hand painted timber or individually applied lettering is the preferred form for traditional buildings.
 The letters chosen should occupy a maximum of two-thirds of the space and be centred leaving a gap above and below and at either end. - viii.
 Transfer lettering stuck to the fascia may be acceptable. - ix.
-Plastic letters will not normally be supported although non-reflective metal or acrylic may be acceptable. - x.
-Signage in Conservation Areas, regardless of the age or style of the parent building, will always seek to be in keeping with the character and appearance of the conservation area.
+Plastic letters will not normally be supported although non-reflective metal or acrylic may be acceptable.

-On buildings were no purpose built fascia exists the design and detailing of the façade will dictate the form and scale of the advertising.
+8.3 On buildings were no purpose built fascia exists the design and detailing of the façade will dictate the form and scale of the advertising.
 The preferred option in this case is to fix individual letters onto a frame or bracket (a clear acrylic panel may be acceptable in certain circumstances) which can then be carefully fixed to the masonry.
 However, in some cases individual letters fixed to the stone by way of concealed fittings may be acceptable.
 Other options to consider could include sign writing (signs may only be painted onto buildings where the building itself is painted), a transparent transfer on a window, a small well-designed plaque or a simple projecting sign.

-Window stickers should cover no more than 20% of the total window area.
+8.4 Window stickers should cover no more than 20% of the total window area.

-Temporary advertisement stickers drawing attention to sales and other special events should be kept to a minimum, usually one per window and removed as soon as the event closes.
+8.5 Temporary advertisement stickers drawing attention to sales and other special events should be kept to a minimum, usually one per window and removed as soon as the event closes.

-The application of opaque film that renders a window 'blind' will not be supported.
+8.6 The application of opaque film that renders a window 'blind' will not be supported.

-Window signs in upper floors will only be permitted for a business operating solely on the upper floors.
+8.7 Window signs in upper floors will only be permitted for a business operating solely on the upper floors.

-Advertising panels applied to masonry piers or shop surrounds will not be supported.
+8.8 Advertising panels applied to masonry piers or shop surrounds will not be supported.